prometheusresearch/baseline-codebase/src/rex.mart/README.rst

 datadictionary
 --------------
 The ``datadictionary`` Processor will generate a set of tables that includes metadata about the tables and columns that were created in the Mart.
+Note that for Assessment tables, the "title" of columns will contain the original RIOS Instrument field name if it was not the same as the column name that was used, and the "description" of columns will contain the text of the corresponding Question configuration in the Form and/or Interaction, if one exists.

 This Processor accepts the following options: